How to check performance of robots using Process Monitor

 ***Both triggers need to be enabled to ensure that on both success or failure for the workflow, the ProcMon will close correctly and save log file.

-4. On Conditions tab uncheck everything like in previous step and click ok to save trigger.
+4. On the Conditions tab uncheck everything like in the previous step and click ok to save trigger.
 Provide a password for the user if prompted.

 Actual performance comparison:

-Once both Task Scheduler jobs for Startup and Terminate ProcMon are defined, restart the machine (or logoff and wait until the specified time when ProcMon will start) and launch the workflow when robot is available.
+Once both Task Scheduler jobs for Startup and Terminate ProcMon are defined, restart the machine (or log off and wait until the specified time when ProcMon will start) and launch the workflow when the robot is available.

 Refresh the Orchestrator job page until job is completed, then remote to the robot machine.
 A very LARGE .pml for the Unattended scenario test will be saved in the location indicated.

-(***Note that this file can be very big in size and that is normal.
-Also its size is directly depended on the length of the workflow running, other services and programs running in the background of the robot machine)
+(***Note that this file can be very big and that is normal.
+Also, its size is directly depended on the length of the workflow running, other services and programs running in the background of the robot machine)

 From Orchestrator edit the robot and change its type to Attended.